-3 This excerpt, taken from an exhaustive analysis of philosophical problems, most likely appear at the end of the work. ırs 4 Regarding the disciplines of physical science and philosophy, many fail to see the utility studying the former. of C. Briefly answer the following questions in the space provided.
+3 This excerpt, taken from an exhaustive analysis of philosophical problems, most likely appears at the end of the work.
+4 Regarding the disciplines of physical science and philosophy, many fail to see the utility of studying the former.
+C. Briefly answer the following questions in the space provided.
 Answer each question using your own words in 1-2 sentences.
-1. What does Russell mean when he says that "the uncertainty of philosophy is more apparent than real" para.
-4? in 2.
-In para.
+1. What does Russell mean when he says that "the uncertainty of philosophy is more apparent than real" in para.
+4?
+2. In para.
 1, Russell uses the adjective 'hair-splitting'.
 Is it used in a positive or negative way?
-What is impaning? its 3.
-To make his point in para.
+What is its meaning?
+3. To make his point in para.
 6 and 7, Russell uses both metaphor and simile.
-Identify one example are explain the meaning. nd D. Speaking 1.
+Identify one example and explain the meaning.
+D. Speaking1.
 In your opinion, what is the value of studying your degree course?